CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     ![](./images/azsearch(6).png)

 1. Review the **Overview** page on the blade for your Azure AI Search resource in the Azure portal.
-Here, you can use a visual interface to create, test, manage, and monitor the various components of a search solution; including data sources, indexes, indexers, and skillsets.
+Here, you can use a visual interface to create, test, manage, and monitor the various components of a search solution, including data sources, indexes, indexers, and skillsets.

     ![](./images/azsearch(7).png)

 >**Note:** Perform the Validation after completing, **Task 4**.
-Otherwise you may get validation as failed.
+Otherwise, you may get validation as failed.

 ### Task 2.2: Create an Azure AI Services resource